jhunschejones/Customer-Service-Tools/call_flow/README.md

 ## Results
 The final application is clean and basic and meets all the requirements set at the start of the project.
 I was able to get it running in Chrome, so I did my first set of user tests there.
 After implementing the additional features requested, I was also able to find a head meta tag that would enable me to require Edge mode in IE. This solved my IE compatibility issues on the platforms where I tested.
 I want to say a special thanks to my coworkers and the users who suggested improvements for this program.
 You all made this an even more helpful tool for our new team members.

-*See a live version of the app by clicking [here](https://filedn.com/lWYjvlpRciYBP9xzzyqgShB/Customer-Service-Tools/call_flow/checks.html) or return to the [main repository](https://github.com/jhunschejones/Customer-Service-Tools).*